 How can early childhood settings incorporate reconciliation through everyday learning?
 ECA caught up with preschool teacher and educational leader, ADAM DUNCAN, to hear his views on reconciliation.
-In the lead up to the 2019 ECA Reconciliation Symposium (9–10 May in Melbourne) Adam shares his thoughts with ECA on how educators can achieve change towards reconciliation.
-He will be expanding on these ideas in a panel presentation at the symposium.
+In the lead up to the 2019 ECA Reconciliation Symposium (9–10 May in Melbourne) Adam shared his thoughts with ECA on how educators can achieve change towards reconciliation.
+He expanded on these ideas in a panel presentation at the symposium.

 Early Childhood Australia (ECA): Adam, you will be part of the Day 2 panel ‘What is the role of educators in achieving real change?’
 Can you identify a few things critical to the educator role that can achieve a real change towards reconciliation?